AI Hiring in 2026 — the practical guide

 • AI video interviews for the second round (STAR-method, scored on your rubric)

-• Anti-cheat scoring on every interview as a default signal
+• Anti-cheat scoring on every interview as a default signal — see the EEOC's 2024 AI hiring guidance for the compliance framing

 • Rubric-anchored scoring across candidates (kills recall bias)